Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 In other words, even though you might be frustrated to see a higher HR on your HR monitor when running in the heat, you should use that biometric data to provide insight that your body is working overtime.

-You should look at the heat index using a heat index calculator like the one here, which can help you determine the “real feel” of the heat and the impact of heat on heart rate.
+You should look at the heat index using a heat index calculator like the one here.
+This can help you determine the “real feel” of the heat and the impact of heat on heart rate.

 A person looking at their fitness tracker.